felipedealbuquerque/pontoproject/README.md

 # Pontoproject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2.
+This project was created by Felipe de Albuquerque to show Angular and material design skills

 ## Development server